-- Share of income of \$939,336 from equity accounting of Hudson Greenland in the current quarter.
-The income was largely the result of a large unrealized foreign exchange gain in Hudson Greenland due to the significant weakness of the USD against the DKK on its USD denominated debts during the period. - Management services income of \$320,378 for provision of operational and management support to the White Mountain Project
+- Share of loss of \$4,400,190 from equity accounting of Hudson Greenland in the current quarter.
+The loss includes cumulative adjustments made for expenditure no longer capitalized in Hudson Greenland's accounts after the deconsolidation of Hudson Greenland from the disposition of its controlling interest as at September 22, 2020. - Net management services income of \$22,198 for provision of operational and management support to the White Mountain Project.
+The amount is inclusive of a cumulative adjustment in the current quarter.